amiaopensource/vrecord/Resources/Documentation/dv_info.md

 5. When you are ready hit the "Return" button to begin the recording.

-6. A mpv window will open displaying the playback of the tape once dvrescue starts the recording.
+6. A window will open displaying the playback of the tape once dvrescue starts the recording.
 > **_NOTE:_** If the timecode does not start at the very beginning of the tape, the record mode viewer will not open until the timecode is detected (as soon as the counter starts moving on your deck, the viewer window should pop-up).
 Please see the "Playback" section for an example.

 7. When dvrescue encounters an error, the software will automatically rewind and attempt to recapture the problematic frames.